victorgan/victorgan.github.io/_posts/2014-09-30-html-is-the-best-document-format.md

 - can easily be linked
 - stored remotely, always up to date
 - hyperlinks
+- browsers

 HTML disadvantages:

 - hard to constrain formatting
 - broken links,
+- hard to create (compared to Google docs)

 ## What you see is what you get